cereniyim/fraud-detection-app/README.md

 starts by randomly selecting a feature from the dataset.
 It then chooses a random value within the range of that feature.
 This value serves as a threshold.

-Then, the algorithm uses this threshold to split your data.
-Data points on one side of the threshold are grouped together, and data points on the other side are grouped separately.
+Then, the algorithm uses this threshold to split samples.
+Samples on one side of the threshold are grouped together, and samples on the other side are grouped separately.

 The above steps are repeated until the tree depth is reached (default is 8).
 This process is repeated for each tree in the algorithm.
 In the end, you have a collection of trees, where more common samples are grouped with other